Meet a Mentor is a four-month mentoring programme for young Londoners aged 18-24 seeking entry to the creative and digital industries.

 To read blogs from mentors and mentees, click here.

-We will be launching the fifth round of the programme in late February/early March 2019, sign up to our newsletter to stay up to date.
+We will be launching the 6th round of the programme in July 2019, sign up to our newsletter to stay up to date.